AhmedMohamedAnwar/CI-CD-Pipeline-Deployment-to-Kubernetes-Cluster/Readme.md

 4. For other branches, validations and scan results are produced without applying production changes

 In the `main` branch, whenever changes occur in the application, the pipeline triggers the **build** and **deploy** stages automatically.
+It will not build or deploy if there is changes in kubernetes or Readme file but it exists for trivy scann

 ---